getsolus/help-center-docs/docs/packaging/packaging-changes.md

 #### Added `autoupdate` as a `go-task` taskfile commands

 - Like the `go-task update` command, but automatic
-- If a package has a completed `monitoring.yaml` file, and a new verision is available, the `go-task autoupdate` command tries to guess the new tarball link and update the `package.yml` file
+- If a package has a completed `monitoring.yaml` file, and a new version is available, the `go-task autoupdate` command tries to guess the new tarball link and update the `package.yml` file

 ### July